ehmahdee/RegEx-MD/GistRegEx.md

 These anchors force the expression to match the string from beginning to end.

 ### Quantifiers

+ There are a couple of quantifiers in this expression.
+The plus sign expression (`+`) is used to match one or more characters in the username and domain within the email address.
+In `([a-z0-9_\.-]+) ` the username or domain name can contain any combinations of these characters.
+ The range quantifier `{2,6}` is used to match 2 to 6 characters in the TLD.
+The TLD can have any combination of lowercase letters as long as it is within 2 to 6 characters.

 ### Grouping Constructs

 ### Bracket Expressions

 ### Character Classes

 ### The OR Operator

 ### Flags